wp-plugins/cb-lost-password-remover/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Removes the ability for non admin users to reset/lost password remover/ their passwords option.
+(improve your website security) Removes the ability for non admin users to reset/lost password remover/ their passwords option.

 == Description ==
-If you want to remove reset/lost password remover option in your wordpress then just use this plguin.
+(improve your website security) If you want to remove reset/lost password remover option in your wordpress then just use this plguin.
 Removes the ability for non admin users to reset/lost password remover/ their passwords option.